 WHAT IS AN INDIVIDUAL PENSION PLAN?

 An Individual Pension Plan (IPP) is a defined benefit pension plan.
 If you are a legal professional who owns a professional corporation, an IPP offers maximum tax relief and a maximum retirement pension.
-The result is an owner of a legal corporation no longer has to rely on Registered Retirement Savings Plan’s (RRSP’s) performance to provide for a long and happy retirement.
+As a result, you won’t longer rely on your RRPS’s performance to provide for a long and happy retirement.
 That’s because IPPs also offer guaranteed lifetime income and any surplus in the plan belongs to you.
 Read more to learn our insights on which pension fund investments corporate lawyers seek.

 Individual Pension Plans and the Legal Professional Corporation